 If your considering buying some of the cheaper models, know that they likely won’t last.

-The Presa comes with all you need to get the job done, the 600 watt motor is plenty powerful.
+The TCP comes with all you need to get the job done, the 600 watt motor is plenty powerful.

 I like the extra long power cable (19ft), hate dragging around a extension cord, just gets caught everywhere.